RomainPhilippe/CourseraDataProductPresentationSlidify/index.md

 ## The subject

-The goal of this small app is to display information about a baseball player according to their name.
+The goal of this small app is to display informations about a baseball player according to their name.
 The informations come from the ***Hitters*** dataset.
 We have the salary, the number of hits, the league name, the division names ...<br><br>
-We also display a histogram which represents the frequency salary.
-A red line indicate the salary of the selectioned player.
-So we can compare the différence of salary
+We also display a histogram which represents the salaries of the whole set of datas.
+A red line indicate the salary of the selectioned player, and a green line represents the median salary of the players, so we can compare the difference of salary of the player selected with the other ones.

 --- .class #id

 ## The input of the app

-There is only one input in this app : the names of the player.
+There is only one input in this app : the name of the player.
 To do that we load the ISLR package.

 ```r
 library(ISLR)